Bad Moon Rising (10/10) Genos

 Jim's MP3 Song Index

 Jim's songs are arranged alphabetically by song title.
 Click on the song title to listen to and/or download the song.
-Songs recorded on the Tyros5 (T5) or the Tyros3 (T3).
+Songs were recorded on the Tyros5 (T5), the Tyros3 (T3), or the Genos (G1). (v)-Vocal by Tom Devito.